BuzzteeBear/OpenXR-MotionCompensation/userguide/OpenXR-MotionCompensation_User_Guide.md

 - after modifying filter strength or cor offset for virtual tracker you can save your changes to the default configuration file
 - after modifying the config file(s) manually you can use the `reload_config` shortcut (**CTRL** + **SHIFT** + **L** by default) to restart the OXRMC software with the new values.

+### Graphical overlay
+You can enable/disable the overlay using the `toggle_overlay` shortcut.
+It displays a marker in your headset view for:
+- the current neutral position of the reference tracker.
+  - for a virtual tracker the neutral position corresponds to the center of rotation currently configured.
+The marker uses the following color coding:
+    - blue points upwards
+    - green points forward
+    - red points to the right
+  - for a physical tracker the orientation of the marker is depending on the runtime implementation
+- the current tracker position, if mc is currently active.
+This marker uses:
+  - cyan instead of blue
+  - yellow instead of green
+  - magenta istead of red

 ### Connection Loss
 OXRMC can detect if a reference tracker isn't available anymore, if:
 - for a physical tracker: the runtime lost tracking of a motion controller / vive tracker